54754N4/String-Obfuscator/README.md

 ## API Endpoints Generation

 After running the spring boot application, each target can be accessed through the `/obfuscate/{target}` api url path, where `{target}` can be any of the following: c, cpp, csharp, java, javascript, python, masm64, bash, powershell.
+The Swagger UI can also be accessed using this URL `<host>:1337/swagger-ui/index.html`.
 Each endpoint takes two optional parameters to specify the range `[minOps, maxOps]`, that the polymorphic engine will use to generate transformations.

 ## C & C++ Target Example